appium/appium/CONTRIBUTING.md

 ## Hacking with Appium

-From your local repo's command prompt, install the following packages using the following commands (if you didn't install `node` using homebrew, you might have to run npm with sudo privileges):
+Make sure you have ant,maven,adb installed and added to system PATH,also you would need android-16 sdk for selendroid and android-18 sdk installed.From your local repo's command prompt, install the following packages using the following commands (if you didn't install `node` using homebrew, you might have to run npm with sudo privileges):

     npm install -g mocha
     npm install -g grunt-cli
+    node bin/appium-doctor.js --dev
     ./reset.sh --dev

-The first two commands install test and build tools (`sudo` may not be necessary if you installed node.js via Homebrew).
-The third command installs all app dependencies and builds supporting binaries and test apps. `reset.sh` is also the recommended command to run after pulling changes from master.
+The first two commands install test and build tools (`sudo` may not be necessary if you installed node.js via Homebrew).The Third command verifies that all of the dependencies are set up correctly and fourth command installs all app dependencies and builds supporting binaries and test apps. `reset.sh` is also the recommended command to run after pulling changes from master.
 At this point, you're able to start the Appium server: